 - After ovulation is the luteal phase.
 The follicle that released that egg becomes the corpus luteum, which produces progesterone, a hormone that supports fetal growth.

-Why should you track your ovulation with the Modern Fertility Ovulation Test and free app?
+Why should you track your ovulation with the Modern Fertility Ovulation Test Strips and free app?

 If you want to get pregnant